- By Dina Falconi, 2013 (hardcover, 230 pages)

 - By Katie Letcher Lyle, 2016 (softcover, 223 pages)

 Edible wild plants, mushrooms, fruits, and nuts grow in the woods, along roadsides, amid country fields, and even in urban parks.
 All kinds of plants and fungi that command hefty prices at the market are bountiful outdoors and free for the taking.
 In order to enjoy these gifts of nature you must know when to harvest and how to identify, prepare, and eat them.

 - By Richo Cech, 2009 (softcover, 159 pages)

 It is our birthright to garden.
 Plants need our care, and as breathers of air and consumers of salad, it is hard to deny our interdependency.
-Beloved Oregon herb grower Richo Cech offers this festive work which is a true delight to read and covers many aspects surrounding herb growing that most books seem to neglect.
-This book covers the observation of plants in nature, planting with the seasons, creating plant habitat, the benefits of diversity, preparing the ground, making diverse composts and potting soils, planting seeds and cuttings, caring for your plants, and the harvesting and processing of medicinal herbs and seeds.
+Beloved Oregon herb grower Richo Cech offers this festive work which is a true delight to read, and covers multiple aspects of herb growing that many books seem to neglect.
+This book covers the observation of plants in nature, planting with the seasons, creating plant habitat, crop diversity, preparing the earth, making diverse composts and potting soils, planting seeds and cuttings, caring for your plants, and harvesting and processing herbs and seeds.
 This book is full of amusing anecdotes, lively stories, encouraging experiences, and is delightfully illustrated Sena Cech Olivier.